smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 # Release Notes
+**V3.03**
+* Fixed a minor bug where an extra space became visible after refreshing the calendar entity.

 **V3.02**
 * Fixed a bug where next day calendar items were not preceded with a space when the "Tomorrow Text" field in the blueprint was not filled.